This type of deployment is applied for applications that require constant uptime. Buddy achieves that by:

 deploy-cache/– used for storing new files during the deployment.
 Once the upload has finished, its contents are copied to a new directory in the

-An SFTP action which uploads the changes to the
+- An SFTP action which uploads the changes to the

 deploy-cache/folder.
-The deployment is based on changesets, which means that only files that changed since the last deployment are uploaded
+The deployment is based on changesets, which means that only files that changed since the last deployment are uploaded.

 An SSH action which performs the following tasks on your server:

-- copy the
+- copies the

 deploy-cache/folder to the

-- change the symbolic link
+- changes the

-current/so that it points to
+current/symlink so that it points to

-- copy the
+- copies the

 Atomic deployments in Buddy can be easily edited.
-The template's logic is hardcoded in the SSH action.
-There you can manage previous versions, configure rollbacks, and set the folder to the proper release.
+The template's logic is hardcoded in the SSH action: there you can manage previous versions, configure rollbacks, and set the folder to the proper release.
 The scripts can be freely modified by defining your own rules.